kaltura/playkit-android-providers/README.md

 NOT MANDATORY!
 The redirectFromEntryId.
 Application filter by redirectFromEntryId of EntryId default is `true`.

-## Concurrency
+## Phoenix Analytics

-Let's suppose you want to do the device management where you want to track how many concurrent users are logged it or playing the media.
+Let's suppose you want to track how many concurrent users are logged-in or playing the media.
 Means Stream level concurrency, here you can take benefit of this feature.

 For this first you need to register the plugin,